-Sweet and sour cauliflower on a bed of rice is what a perfect dinner sound to me.
+Vegan Sweet and sour cauliflower on a bed of rice are what a perfect dinner sounds to me.
 A simple vegan and gluten-free recipe with amazingly delicious Asian flavors.

 Cauliflower is a great meat alternative, especially when you’re trying to recreate meat-based dishes because if you cook it properly, it absorbs all flavors very well and has a crunchy texture.
 The best part of this recipe is that there is no breading or frying involved, so it's not only vegan but also a healthy version of Asian deliciousness.
 Instead of being deep-fried, the cauliflower florets are cooked with less oil and later dunk in Incredibly delicious juicy sweet and sour sauce.